openfoodfacts/robotoff/README.md

 Once generated, the insights can be applied automatically, or after a manual validation if needs be.
 A scheduler takes care of regularly marking insights for automatic annotation and for sending the update to Open Food Facts.

-To have further information in Robotoff architecture, see the wiki [architecture description](https://github.com/openfoodfacts/robotoff/wiki/Architecture).
+To have further information about Robotoff, go to the [Wiki](https://github.com/openfoodfacts/robotoff/wiki).

 The [API documentation](https://github.com/openfoodfacts/robotoff/blob/master/doc/api.md) describes the API endpoints.

-For a quickstart of Robotoff as a library, go to the [Quickstart](https://github.com/openfoodfacts/robotoff/blob/master/doc/quickstart.md).

 ## Installation